ISF Community Crews

 "What are the rules/regulations concerning Community Crew Events?"

-ANSWER: Every individual event, project or activity that a Community Crew wishes to engage in requires written authorization from ISF.
+ANSWER: Each individual event, project or activity that a Community Crew wishes to engage in publicly USING ISF'S NAME AND?OR LOGO requires written authorization from ISF.
 If you initially receive approval during your registration for a particular event, project or activity, and you are inspired to create another event, project or activity, you will need to receive new written authorization for that new activity.
-In order to obtain approval, please email CommunityCrews@isfoundation.net with the subject line: "APPROVAL NEEDED ISF [INSERT COMMUNITY CREW NAME]."
-We will evaluate your event, project or activity and determine whether or not it will be allowed.
+In order to obtain approval, please follow this slink to visit the Commuity Crew Activities & Fundraising Events Page.
+The ISF Crews Team will evaluate your event, project or activity and determine whether or not it will be allowed.

 "Can we partner with other ISF Community Crews in our area?
 Worldwide?
 Possibly even merge two Crews?"